Sharjeel-Analyst/IPL-Data-Analysis-and-Predictive-Modeling/README.md

 Insights into IPL matches from EDA.

- Future Work
+# Future Work

-Extend dataset to include team-level stats.

-Deploy a prediction web app using Streamlit or Flask.

-Hyperparameter optimization with GridSearchCV/RandomizedSearchCV.
+To add more features like player injury and Venue
+Also should make good dashboards to broadcast

 📜 License